-Innocent children die from cancer, terrible tragedies occur all the time, natural disasters wiping out thousands of people, wars consume the treasuries of countries, countless children starve every day while food rots in warehouses.
+Innocent children die from cancer, terrible tragedies occur all the time, natural disasters wipe out thousands of people, wars consume the treasuries of countries, countless people starve every day while food rots in the warehouses or richer nations.

 We shake our heads and wonder how a good God would allow such evil to occur.

 God and the problem of evil throughout the world is the greatest difficulty for most people for believing in God.
 Everybody has known some evil in their lives, whether in their personal life or in the lives of their friends and family.

 Senseless evil is so pervasive in this world that nobody escapes its icy clutches.